Unit 3 - Practice Quiz

 C. The offset is set to the beginning of the file

-D. The offset is relative to the end of the file
+D. The offset is relative to the current position

 14 Which lseek mode allows setting the offset relative to the current file position?